‘Bold And Beautiful’ Spoilers: Ridge Begs Brooke For Another Chance

 “It was that weird force that pulled these people together, despite their love for other people.
 As much as Ridge loves Brooke and how long their relationship has been valid, I think Quinn loves Eric (John McCook) deeply, much more than she realized, and she has so much more to lose.”

-Bold and Beautiful spoilers point out that Ridge tries to explain that he doesn’t want Quinn —he wants a life with her.
-Ridge also tells her that Quinn doesn’t want to lose Eric over this, after all, they haven’t been physical, so in his mind, it’s not a real affair.
+Bold and Beautiful spoilers point out that Ridge tries to explain that he doesn’t want Quinn — he wants a life with her.
+Ridge also tells her that Quinn doesn’t want to lose Eric over this; after all, they haven’t been physical, so in his mind, it’s not a real affair.

 I'm so happy for another storyline revolving around Brooke.
 After 30 years, @KatherineKellyL is still making B&B #BoldandBeautiful ???? pic.twitter.com/oNIQSJKIQb